 All the iRocker Ultra series paddleboards including the Blackfin Ultra CX use 50% less packaging materials.
 The shipping box is less than half the size of a normal box.
 The board and accessories use less plastic shipping material the way they are packed.
 The Ultra series is a huge improvement in reducing shipping waste too.

-The Blackfin Ultra CX retails for $949.99.
-It is only available directly from iRocker on their website.
+The Blackfin Ultra CX retails for $849.99.
+It is available directly from iRocker and from Amazon.

 The Blackfin Ultra CX paddleboard uses an advanced fusion woven PVC drop stitch construction.
 This is similar to Red Paddle Co MSL or Starboard Woven construction.
 It is stiff like a 3 layer laminate but lightweight like a single layer laminate.
 It has carbon reinforcements in the side rails for added stiffness.